We Are New York Values

 Borough: All

-Mission: We are a network of groups organizing to provide aid and support in the midst of the COVID-19 pandemic.
-We are everyday New Yorkers working to lift up local organizing, connect people to resources, and build a citywide movement to address this crisis Our members include parents, elders, immigrants, people with disabilities and chronic illness, caregivers, care workers, organizers, advocates, and anyone else who wants to get involved.
+Mission: We are everyday New Yorkers working to lift up local organizing, connect people to resources, and build a citywide movement to address this crisis.
+Our members include parents, elders, immigrants, people with disabilities and chronic illness, caregivers, care workers, organizers, advocates, and anyone else who wants to get involved.
 We are building interdependence through mutual aid.
 This means we can at the same time be someone who needs care and support as well as who can show up for others.
 We value, prioritize, and listen to those most vulnerable and those on the frontlines of this crisis.
 We know that the frontlines include those who are oppressed and struggling under white supremacy, xenophobia, and capitalism, as well as those who are now newly at tremendous risk of pain, suffering, and loss of life.
+Many of the groups organized to provide aid and support in the midst of the COVID-19 pandemic continue to provide mutual aid in their communities.

 Website: https://mutualaid.nyc/get-involved/volunteer/